-The International Foundation for Ethics and Audit (IFEA or the Foundation), the International Auditing and Assurance Board (IAASB®) and the International Federation of Accountants® (IFAC®) do not accept responsibility for loss caused to any person who acts or refrains from acting in reliance on the material in this publication, whether such loss is caused by negligence or otherwise.
+The International Foundation for Ethics and $Audit^{TM}$ (IFEATM), the International Auditing and Assurance Standards Board (IAASB®) and the International Federation of Accountants® (IFAC®) do not accept responsibility for loss caused to any person who acts or refrains from acting in reliance on the material in this publication, whether such loss is caused by negligence or otherwise.

-International Standards on Auditing, International Standards on Assurance Engagements, International Standards on Review Engagements, International Standards on Quality Management, International Standards on Related Services, International Auditing Practice Notes, Exposure Drafts, Consultation Papers, and other IAASB publications are published by, and copyright of, IFAC.
+International Standards on Auditing, the International Standard on Auditing for Audits of Financial Statements of Less Complex Entities, International Standards on Assurance Engagements, International Standards on Review Engagements, International Standards on Related Services, International Standards on Quality Management, International Auditing Practice Notes, Exposure Drafts, Consultation Papers, and other IAASB publications are copyright of IFAC.

-Copyright © October 2023 by IFAC.
+Copyright © September 2024 by the International Federation of Accountants (IFAC).
 All rights reserved.
-This publication may be downloaded for personal and non-commercial use (i.e., professional reference or research) or purchased from www.iaasb.org.
-Written permission is required to translate, reproduce, store or transmit, or to make other similar uses of, this document.
+This publication may be downloaded for personal and non-commercial use (i.e., professional reference or research) from www.iaasb.org.
+Written permission is required to translate, reproduce, store or transmit, or to make other similar uses of this document.

-The 'International Auditing and Assurance Standards Board', 'International Standards on Auditing', 'International Standards on Assurance Engagements', 'International Standards on Review Engagements', 'International Standards on Quality Management', 'International Standards on Related Services', 'International Auditing Practice Notes', 'ISAS', 'ISAE', 'ISRE', 'ISRS', 'ISQM', 'IAPN', and IAASB logo are trademarks of IFAC, or registered trademarks and service marks of IFAC in the US and other countries.
+The 'International Auditing and Assurance Standards Board', 'International Standards on Auditing', 'International Standard on Auditing for Audits of Financial Statements of Less Complex Entities', 'International Standards on Assurance Engagements', 'International Standards on Review Engagements', 'International Standards on Related Services', 'International Standards on Quality Management', 'International Auditing Practice Notes', 'IAASB', 'ISA', 'ISA for LCE', 'ISAE', 'ISRE', 'ISRS', 'ISQM', 'IAPN', and IAASB logo are trademarks of IFAC, or registered trademarks and service marks of IFAC in the US and other countries.
+The 'International Foundation for Ethics and Audit' and 'IFEA' are trademarks of IFEA, or registered trademarks and service marks of IFEA in the US and other countries.

-The processes that support the operations of the IAASB are facilitated by IFAC.
+The structures and processes that support the operations of the IAASB are facilitated by the International Foundation for Ethics and AuditTM (IFEATM).

-For copyright, trademark, and permissions information, please go to permissions@ifac.org.
+For copyright, trademark, and permissions information, please go to permissions or contact permissions@ifac.org.